Kilo vs ChirpStack: managed or self-hosted LoRaWAN network server?

 ChirpStack is an excellent open-source LoRaWAN network server: MIT-licensed with no usage limits, LoRaWAN 1.0–1.1 with Class A/B/C, multicast and FUOTA, deep multi-tenancy, and an unusually complete gateway ecosystem.
-The honest framing: ChirpStack is a self-hosted connectivity layer, while Kilo is a managed application platform with the network server built in.
+The honest framing: ChirpStack is a LoRaWAN network server only — it manages gateways and devices at the connectivity layer, with no application dashboards or data visualization built in.
+Kilo is a managed IoT application platform with the LoRaWAN network server already built in, so there is no separate ChirpStack — or any external LNS — to run.
+This page compares the two so you can choose the right LoRaWAN stack for your deployment.

 Compare